ArtOfCode-/concaten/README.md

   * String manipulation
   * Math
   * Regex (that'll be a lot of effort)
+    * Support for regex literals is latent in tokenizer; use that!
   * GUI (ditto)
 * [ ] Multithreading/thread safety - 2.0
   This is going to require something close to a complete rewrite, to make sure